NAT64 with less NAT44

 Adding NAT64 to linux without a taint needed to use BPF, so I found out information how to do that, and unfortunatly with no complete working module, so had a go at reconstructing a module.

 Have got most things working except the checksums, fortunatly the kernel can do that already although a small performance improvement could be had by putting that in the nat64.
-There is another NAT44 based implementation.
+There is another NAT44 based implementation, this appears much more complete so using the kernel code for guidance.

 And there is something on this topic in android